-6.4.2 Computer Security Rating
+6.5.2 Computer Security Rating

-6.5 Life Cycle Security Controls
+6.6 Life Cycle Security Controls

-6.5.1 System Development Controls
+6.6.1 System Development Controls

-The CA makes use of Commercial Off The Shelf (COTS) products for the hardware, software, and network components.
 Systems developed by the CA are deployed in accordance with Entrust software lifecycle development standards.

-6.5.2 Security Management Controls
+6.6.2 Security Management Controls

 The configuration of the CA system as well as any modifications and upgrades are documented and controlled.
 Methods of detecting unauthorized modifications to the CA equipment and configuration are in place to ensure the integrity of the security software, firmware, and hardware for correct operation.
 A formal configuration management methodology is used for installation and ongoing maintenance of the CA system.